Safiya Hussaini: Background

 Hussaini appealed, her lawyers arguing that Hussaini's former husband was the father of her one-year-old daughter Adama and that the village woman had made her original statement under duress.
 Further they argued that the alleged act of adultery had taken place before sharia law was implemented in the state.
 Full Sharia law was established in Sokoto in June 2000, a month after baby Adama was conceived.
 She was defended by Nigerian human rights lawyer Hauwa Ibrahim.

 Hussaini also told the reporter Okorie Uguru that her pregnancy was the result of a rape.

-Hussaini won her appeal on March 25, 2002 and the case was dismissed.
+Hussaini won her appeal on 25 March 2002 and the case was dismissed.
 The Appeal Court in Sokoto found that the death sentence, originally handed down by an Islamic Sharia court in October, had been baseless.
-The court ruled that the adultery provisions of Sokoto's Sharia law could not be used against Hussaini, as the alleged adultery must have taken place before the introduction of Sharia law in Sokoto moreover pregnancy as evidence was not enough.
+The court ruled that the adultery provisions of Sokoto's Sharia law could not be used against Hussaini, as the alleged adultery must have taken place before the introduction of Sharia law in Sokoto; moreover it concluded that pregnancy alone was not enough as evidence of adultery.

 Hussaini's plight was later recorded in the book, Safiya Hussaini Tungar Tudu: I, Safiya (2004).

 18 years later, Hussaini said she'd forgiven her tormentors.